lucasfrsi/react-boilerplate/README.md

 - [x] Create a Sass folder and file structure
 - [ ] Use Request / Success / Error pattern in Redux Saga
-- [ ] Rearrange overall folder structure and then add a back-end boilerplate code as well

 ### Medium Priority